OctopusDeploy/blog/templates/how-to-template.md

 2. Use clear declarative language.
     1. Break steps into multiple nested parts so you're not asking the user to process too much all at once.

+If there are any previous blog posts on the same topic, please link to them to help with our SEO efforts.
+For example:
+The VPC, subnets, and route tables were described in our previous post about [creating a private AWS VPC with CloudFormation](https://octopus.com/blog/aws-vpc-private).

 ## Conclusion

-Close off the post by restating the what was achieved in the how-to, share any closing thoughts, and invite feedback.
+Close off the post by restating what was achieved in the how-to, share any closing thoughts, and invite feedback.

 ## Learn more